giesse/red-json/README.md

 and `save/as` that work with `system/codecs` (see %red/environment/codecs/)
 rather than just creating `to-json/load-json` global funcs.

+Note: Red's integers are only 32bits while JSON data may contain 64bit integers (eg. see tests/data/twitter.json).
+This could be a source of silent bugs.
+Please beware.

 # Testing

 - %tests.red                   Runs all the tests